 Additional Policy Considerations

-Comparable Services and Benefits: TWC-VR must not expend funds on specific services unless the VR counselor and the customer have made maximum efforts to secure comparable services and benefits from other sources to pay for services.
+Comparable Services and Benefits:

+TWC-VR must not expand funds on goods and services unless the VR counselor and the customer have made maximum efforts to secure service and benefits that are:

+Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, by health insurance, or by employee benefits;

+Available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual’s individualized plan for employment; and

+Commensurate to the services that the individual would otherwise receive from the designated TWC-VRD.

 Recipients of Social Security Disability Benefits: Recipients of Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), due to the customer's disability, are exempt from the requirement to participate in the cost of TWC-VR services regardless of income.